-On March , 2019, the Company and the Bank entered into an employment agreement with Mr. Newsom.
+On March 20, 2019, the Company and the Bank entered into an employment agreement with Mr. Newsom to be effective March 6, 2019.
 The key terms of the agreement are set forth below.

 Term.
 The employment agreement has an initial three-year term and will automatically renew for additional three-year terms, unless we or Mr. Newsom provides 90-days' advance notice of non-renewal.